 Another very high profile excise tax that has not yet been implemented but will become one of the final pieces of the Affordable Care Act to be implemented in 2018 is the Cadillac Tax.
 This tax applies to specific types of high-cost health benefit plans, to which a 40% excise tax will be added.
 These limits will be set at $10,200 for individuals and $27,500 for couples and family per year.
 The measure has not yet been implemented but is expected to help fund other components of the law when it is implemented.

-How to Know What You’re Paying in Excise Tax
+How to Know How Much You’re Paying

 Because excise taxes are included in the cost of the goods you buy, it’s hard to know what you are paying.
 Additionally, there are some statutory excise taxes as well – it’s why gasoline and cigarettes can vary so much between states.
 For example, the statutory excise tax on cigarettes in Virginia is $0.30, whereas in the tax in New York is $4.35.
 That applies to every pack.
 Statutory gasoline taxes can vary significantly as well.